nealrs/wwalexa/readme.md

 }
 ```

 - `/episodes`- returns a playable list of existing episodes and off-air messages.
-Ideally, you should password protect this.
+This route is protected with basic username/password which you'll set as `BAUSER` & `BAPASS` environment variables.

 - `/podcast` - generates a mostly iTunes compliant podcast feed (missing duration) - but you'll have to edit all the name/category details yourself.